harispopovac/ecomm/README.md

 # Vue.js Project

 This is a fake product catalog Vue.js project using TypeScript and Vite.
 Follow the instructions below to set up and run the project locally.
+I have deployed the project on vercel, here you can check it out live: https://ecomm-mu-eight.vercel.app/

 ## Prerequisites